Thesis Statements & Important Quotes from "The Odyssey" by Homer

 Below you will find five outstanding thesis statements for The Odyssey by Homer that can be used as essay starters or paper topics.
 All five incorporate at least one of the themes in The Odyssey by Homer and are broad enough so that it will be easy to find textual support, yet narrow enough to provide a focused clear thesis statement.
 These thesis statements offer a short summary of The Odyssey in terms of different elements that could be important in an essay.
 You are, of course, free to add your own analysis and understanding of the plot or themes to them for your essay.
-Using the essay topics below in conjunction with the list of important quotes from The Odyssey by Homer at the bottom of the page, you should have no trouble connecting with the text and writing an excellent essay.
-Be sure to also check out the Paperstarter entry on The Iliad, also by Homer
+Using the essay topics below in conjunction with the list of important quotes from The Odyssey by Homer, you should have no trouble connecting with the text and writing an excellent essay.

 Thesis Statement / Essay Topic #1: Like Father, Like Son : Father & Son Relationships in "The Odyssey"